 S.T.
 Dupont has drawn its inspiration from this historical monument to create a unique collection, renewing the bonds of friendship between the Americans and people of France.

 This special edition features sophisticated guilloche work evoking a modern day graphic interpretation of the statue.
 The Chinese lacquer inlay conjures up the monument's verdigris patina and is in sharp contrast to the brilliance of the platinum decor.

-This particular pen is in brand new and unused condition, and is a very low number 007/350.
+This particular pen is in new old stock condition, and is a very low number 007/350.